 In both cases, nobody needs to be thanked for their attention.
 The people who paid attention deliberately chose to do so, as your message made them curious and they are eager to understand the arguments.
 They’ll thank you for explaining.
 People who do not care about this particular message will not pay attention, they’ll thank you for not wasting their time with a disappointing cliffhanger.

 So how do you end a talk then, if not by “thank you for your attention”?
 Well, wrap up by closing the circle.
 You’ve stated your conclusion first, then its supporting arguments.
 Now you can explain how the arguments lead to your conclusion.
-The circle is closed, the story ends—and people just feel that.
+The circle is closed, the story ends—

 Make sure your last slide displays your main message once more, so it is the one thing people remember.
 Don’t end with “thank you” or “questions?”, as this weakens the message on your slides.
 Rather, end firmly with the main take-away.
-People will applaud—to thank you, because you helped them understand something.
-And then, the session chair will ask for questions anyway.
+People will applaud—

 Good news for those of you who still feel obliged to thank somebody: I’ve found academic audiences to be conditioned to hear the sound of “thank” before they can confidently start applauding.
 Therefore, what I usually do is say my last sentence, hold the suspense for two seconds (making the message sink in), and then let out a simple “thanks” to remove any doubt.